 USA spans six time zones and numerous climates, so your decision on when to travel really depends on what part of America you intend to visit.
 For instance, if you’re travelling with young children to New York and Boston, be aware that it can be absolutely freezing in the winter months.
 At the other end of the scale, places such as southern California, Arizona, New Mexico and Texas, which are in predominately desert terrain, can be extremely hot and dry.
 Some parts of the country are surprisingly variable – Alaska, for example, can be very hot in summer but extremely cold the rest of the year.
 For enjoyable heat, head to California, and even Hawaii and Florida – except at the height of the summer, when they’re pretty unbearable.

-At the time of writing, the USA was no longer a bargain destination, with the dollar strong against the pound.
-However, flights to major cities continue to be competitively priced, accommodation, especially self-catering, can be reasonable, and eating out remains affordable, especially when you take the massive portions, and hence potential for sharing dishes, into account.
+Flights to major US cities from the UK continue to be competitively priced, accommodation, especially self-catering, can be reasonable, and eating out remains affordable, especially when you take the massive portions and hence potential for sharing dishes, into account.